timescale/docs/mst/dblink-extension.md

 *   `DATABASE_NAME`: The remote database name.
 The default database name is `defaultdb`.

 <highlight type="note">
-The details are available in the [MST portal](https://portal.managed.timescale.com) service `Overview` tab or use the `avn service get` command if you installed Aiven client.
+The details you need are available in the [MST portal](https://portal.managed.timescale.com) service `Overview` tab or use the `avn service get` command if you installed Aiven client.
 </highlight>